 What’s striking about this ad for the Fiat 1500 sports car is that once you get past the image and headline, it’s a straight read of product features.
 There’s no innuendo or double entendre in the body copy.
 However, the imagery and the headline are enough to make our list.

 Here’s an ad for the original Fisker Karma.
 Exactly what a model dressed in what appears to be a leather bikini has to do with recharging the vehicle is completely lost on me.
-You’d think in this day and age that we’d be past this type of advertising, but apparently not.
+You’d think in this day and age that we’d be past this type of advertising for a new car, but apparently not.